Azure/bicep-registry-modules/avm/ptn/azd/aks-automatic-cluster/README.md

 ### Parameter: `location`

-The Azure region/location for the AKS resources
+The Azure region/location for the AKS resources.

 - Required: No
 - Type: string